 Dornford Yates Biography

-Dornford Yates was the pen name of Cecil William Mercer (7 August 1885 – 5 March 1960), an English novelist celebrated for his humorous 'Berry' series and thrilling 'Chandos' adventures.
-Born in Walmer, Kent, Mercer was educated at Harrow School and University College, Oxford, where he studied law.
-He was called to the bar in 1909 but soon turned to writing as his primary vocation.
+Cecil William Mercer (7 August 1885 – 5 March 1960), known by his pen name Dornford Yates, was an English novelist celebrated for light-hearted and adventure fiction.
+Born in Walmer, Kent, he was educated at Harrow School and University College, Oxford, and called to the bar in 1909 before turning to writing.

 Trivia About Dornford Yates

-- During World War I, he served as a second lieutenant in the County of London Yeomanry.
+- He served as a Second Lieutenant during WWI with the County of London Yeomanry.

 Famous Quotes by Dornford Yates